ubuntor/unnamed-sdvx-clone/docs/source/scorescreen.rst

-    HitStat[] noteHitStats // Only when isSelf is true; contains HitStat for notes (excluding hold notes and lasers) HitStat[] holdHitStats // Only when isSelf is true; contains HitStat for holds HitStat[] laserHitStats // Only when isSelf is true; contains HitStat for lasers
+    HitStat[] noteHitStats // Only when isSelf is true; contains HitStat for notes (excluding hold notes and lasers) HitStat[] holdHitStats // Only when isSelf is true; contains HitStat for holds HitStat[] laserHitStats // Only when isSelf is true; contains HitStat for lasers bool isLocal // Whether this score was set locally

 HitStat
 *******